 How to Configure a Network Health Check Monitor

-First things first, navigate to the Synthetic Monitors page - in the left-hand menu click Synthetic Monitoring and then click Manage > Synthetic Monitors.
+First things first, navigate to the Synthetic Monitors page - through the right-side Settings & Administration menu indicated by the gear icon.
+From here, select Synthetic Monitors.

 Now we're going to go ahead and create a new Network Health Checks monitor.
 So to get started, in the top left click Create > Network Health Checks monitor.